ybondarets/pl_calisthenics/process/1_2_configure_webpack.md

 Basically that's it for webpack configuration.
 In a process of development it can be changed, but it's enough for now.

-At the next step we will start to develop))
+At the next step we will configure testing engine to be available to work according to TDD.